gwu-libraries/sfm-ui/about/overview.md

 What is the state of the software?
 ----------------------------------
-SFM version 1.10 was released in August 2017.
+SFM version 1.11 was released in October 2018.
 It is suitable for production, but we welcome bug reports, suggestions for enhancements, and comments on issues via [GitHub](https://github.com/gwu-libraries/sfm-ui/issues) or email to sfm@gwu.edu.

 Social Feed Manager has been supported by a grant from the National Historical Publications & Records Commission and the Council on East Asian Libraries.
 Previous work was supported by the Institute of Museum and Library Services.